08 December 2023

 Source: Dringet - Agente case

-When you build a custom food delivery app, make sure you follow these recommendations and best practices to stay competitive in the long run:
+If you wonder how to make a food delivery app design, pay attention to the following recommendations and best practices to stay competitive in the long run:

 - Stay current with market trends.
 The food delivery industry is heavily reliant on trends.
 However, there should be a balance between popular features and something specific, so that you don’t make a copy of another app.
 For example, Dringet is a street food delivery app, which allows customers to order food even from mobile trucks.